X

 While bad credit business loans are necessary for some business owners, it’s best to use them only when necessary.
 As you pay them off, work to improve your credit score so your business can qualify for more favorable loan terms in the future.

-• Your business has the opportunity to access funds for immediate needs.
+• Your business can access funds for immediate needs.

 • You can use them to repair your credit score.